sashastadler/crunge-notes/Notes/Characters/PCs/Cusdakesh Greyskull.md

 - "The sea is always within you."
 - "It's not fraud if there's no one to catch you for it"
 - "A sailor never surrenders"
+- "A captain always checks for other ships following them"

 #### Other